jie-tan/HoPhage/README.md

 #### Output

-The output of HoP consists of 11 columns, representing "ID" (ID of the query phage fragment), "Score-G"(score through HoP-G), "Score-S"(score through HoP-S), "Integrated Score"(weighted average of the two scores), "Host Name"(GenebankID of the candidate host), the remaining columns are the taxonomic information of this candidate host.
+The output of HoPhage consists of 11 columns, representing "ID" (ID of the query phage fragment), "Score-G"(score through HoPhage-G), "Score-S"(score through HoPhage-S), "Integrated Score"(weighted average of the two scores), "Host Name"(GenebankID of the candidate host), the remaining columns are the taxonomic information of this candidate host.

 ![output](https://i.loli.net/2021/01/20/ZW3JuEcGTPqLRVi.png)

 ## Citation
 Jie Tan, Zhencheng Fang, Shufang Wu, Mo Li, Qian Guo, Xiaoqing Jiang, Huaiqiu Zhu.
-HoP: an ab initio tool for identifying hosts of metagenomic phage fragments.
+HoPhage: an ab initio tool for identifying hosts of metagenomic phage fragments.

 ## Contact
-If you find any bugs or encounter any problems while using HoP, please feel free to contact <jie_tan@pku.edu.cn>.
+If you find any bugs or encounter any problems while using HoPhage, please feel free to contact <jie_tan@pku.edu.cn>.